Best Rain Sensors for Sprinkler Systems (2026)

 Hunter Mini-Clik vs Hunter Rain-Clik RCLIK

 Both are wired, contractor-grade, and splice into any 24 VAC controller's NC sensor port.
-The Mini-Clik (~$43) uses threshold-disk sensing — it waits for 1/8" to 1" of accumulation before triggering, which avoids interrupting a watering cycle for a brief drizzle.
-The Rain-Clik RCLIK (~$38) uses Hunter's Quick Response patented mechanism that fires on the first drops, which is what customer-complaint volume actually responds to.
-After spring 2026 price moves the Rain-Clik is the cheaper unit, eliminating the historical reason to default to the Mini-Clik. [src1, src7]
+The Mini-Clik ($43.75) uses threshold-disk sensing — it waits for 1/8" to 1" of accumulation before triggering, which avoids interrupting a watering cycle for a brief drizzle.
+The Rain-Clik RCLIK ($31.46) uses Hunter's Quick Response patented mechanism that fires on the first drops, which is what customer-complaint volume actually responds to.
+The Rain-Clik is now roughly $12 cheaper — a wider gap than in spring 2026 — which removes any remaining reason to default to the Mini-Clik unless you specifically want threshold behaviour. [src1, src7]

 Pick Mini-Clik if: You're in a heavy-shower microclimate and don't want a brief pop-up sprinkle to abort a watering cycle.